NDT Services

 On top of this, by ensuring the equipment is in optimal condition, hydrostatic testing can help to extend its operational lifespan.
 With a longer lifespan, maintenance and replacement costs will also be reduced.

-Dye Penetrant Inspection is another simple, low-cost method of detecting surface-breaking flaws such as cracks, laps, porosity, etc in non-conductive materials, for example Stainless Steel, Inconel etc.
+Dye Penetrant Inspection is a simple, low-cost method of detecting surface-breaking flaws such as cracks, laps, porosity, etc in non-conductive materials, for example Stainless Steel, Inconel etc.

 Radiographic Testing (RT) is a non-destructive testing method of inspecting materials for hidden flaws by using the ability of short X-rays and gamma rays to penetrate various materials and can be carried out on our clients' sites (under a strictly controlled environment) or within our Radiography bays.